iasim/Nightify/nightify 5/README.md

 The database is not currently uploaded but it will be up soon

 # Repository Structure
-* Root Directory - contains the code for the application
+* Root Directory - contains the folder which contains all the code
-* ScreenShots - contains the screenshot of the working website
-* databaseschema-images - contains the database schema of the database used for the application
-* images - directory used for storing the images which the users upload while posting the advertisements
+* nightify 5- Sub Directory to the root directory, it contains all the code
+* css- contained in nightify , it incorporates all the styling components

 # How to run the project
 * Create a sample database using the database schema provided